How has COVID-19 left business vulnerable to cyber attacks?

-Cyber security and planned IT security improvement programmes have been put on hold whilst other operational challenges are prioritised.
+For many businesses and organisations Cyber security and planned IT security improvement programmes had been put on hold whilst other operational challenges are prioritised.
 In addition to this, the increased use of remote access tools used by employees whilst working from home increases the risk of cyber attacks.

 Malicious cyber criminals can take advantage of this by:

 - Targeting remote access systems with denial of service attacks, disrupting business operations, or attempting to extort money.